deltaphi/ShiftRegisterEmulator/README.md

 not to use the Oscillator Pins.
 The Sketch can thus be used both with an external oscillator (e.g., Arduino Board) or without (e.g., Breadboard Setup).

+Attempts have been made for a minimal parts setup, where the internal pullup resistors are used.
+Thus, you would need only the Atmega and a pull-up resistor for the reset pin.
+Unfortunately, I have had repeated trouble with the internal pull-ups not working as expected (e.g., pulling *down* instead or being an apparent short), so the default setup is to use external pullups.

+In a 3.3V setting, the sketch works when you wire the Atmega up as follows:
+* XTAL pins are left open
+* All other pins are pulled high using 10k or 47k.
+Note that the DATA_OUT pin does not actually need a pull-up, but having one doesn't hurt functionality.

+Note that you can conveniently use star-shaped resistor networks to pull all pins high with only a few parts.

+Note that I have not calculated the input current requirements on the shift register pins.
+I use a 74HC367 current driver wired to an ESP32 to drive the shift register.

 ### S88 Notes

 Here is a not if you want to use this sketch to simulate an S88 module for your